-'''

-90% + of points "A"

-80-89 % of points "B"

-70-79 % of points "C"

-60-69% of points "D"

-0-59% of points "F"

-'''

-To maximize your potential for a good grade, I recommend that you keep up with the reading and the homework, come to class, participate in the class discussions and ask questions when you don't understand.
+90 - 100% of total points "A" 80 to 89% of total points "B" 70-79 % of total points "C" 60-69% of total points "D" Less than 59% of total points "F" To maximize your potential for a good grade, I recommend that you keep up with the reading and the homework, come to class, participate in the class discussions and ask questions when you don't understand.

-Extra Credit: Extra Credit may be assigned during the quarter with a maximum of 50 points.

 High points for class participation points will be awarded to students whose participation reflects that they completed the assigned reading and homework prior to class.
 Keep in mind that quality of participation is more important than mere quantity.
+Extra Credit:

+Up to a maximum of 25 points extra credit may be assigned during the quarter at the discretion of the instructor.
 Student Responsibilities:

 Attendance is required: Regular attendance is an obligation assumed by every student at the time of registration.
 Late entry or early exits from class are disruptive to the class.
 Excessive absences will result in your being dropped from class or your grade being lowered since a significant portion of your grade is based on in-class participation and group activities.
-It is important that you sit in your assigned seat otherwise you may not get credit for coming to class.

 If you are absent, it is YOUR responsibility to find out what you missed and obtain any necessary handouts.
 You are strongly advised to call a classmate and obtain any class notes and missed information.
 Withdrawing from the course is your responsibility.
 If the appropriate forms are not completed and filed with the Office of Admissions and Records by YOU, you will receive a failing grade for the course.

-Preparation of all assignments is essential to the understanding of the course materials.

-No make-up Exams/Quizzes Quizzes may be unannounced.
+Bring a working calculator, books and course materials to each class meeting.
+(A three-ring binder to organize all coursework and materials is strongly recommended) Preparation of all assignments is essential to the understanding of the course materials.
+No make-up Exams/Quizzes- Quizzes may be unannounced.
 Statement on Academic Integrity:

 It goes without saying that academic integrity is expected from each student.
 As such, if there is a reasonable basis for concluding that a violation of academic integrity has taken place, all suspected parties would be awarded a course grade of "F", with a letter to the Dean explaining why this grade was awarded.
 It will be up to the students involved to convince the instructor that the violation did not take place.
 (Refer to DeAnza College catalog and class schedule.)
 Standards of Classroom Conduct:

 There will be many opportunities for voicing opinions during class discussions and group activities throughout the course.
 It is expected that there be mutual respect between students in the classroom.
 No comments, which are discriminatory or display insensitivity towards differences based on race, ethnic origin, age, gender, religion, physical disability and sexual orientation will be tolerated.
 Also, there is no tolerance for any other behavior, which is disruptive to the learning environment in the classroom.
 Any student disruptive to class will be asked to leave.
 De Anza College will enforce all procedures set forth in the nondiscrimination policy in compliance with the Civil Rights Act, and the appropriate remedial and / or disciplinary steps will be taken when violations occur.
 (Refer to DeAnza College catalog and class schedule.)

-Keys To Success:
+Kevs To Success: